epam/EPAM-AI-RUN-Marketplace/README.md

   ./helm-charts.sh --version=<Need_Update>
 ```

 ## 6.3.
-Manual Installation AI/Run CodeMie (If the previous step has already been completed, please proceed to skip this step.)
+Manual Installation AI/Run™ for AWS (If the previous step has already been completed, please proceed to skip this step.)

 ### 6.3.1.
 Set up kubectl config
 Run next command